-An R.E Newsletter is sent home at the beginning of each term to inform the parents of the topics for that term and how they can support their child's spiritual growth, learning and understanding.
-It also lists important dates and celebrations.
-Parents also receive a weekly newsletter with information regarding the Sunday Gospel.
-The leaflet is to support parents in encouraging their children's faith.
+Parents receive a weekly newsletter with information regarding the Sunday Gospel, important dates and celebrations.
+This newsletter supports parents in encouraging their children's faith.
 We recognise and value the vital role of parents as the first educators of their children.